Jinger Duggar And Husband Jeremy Vuolo Celebrate Thanksgiving With Jessa Duggar And Ben Seewald

 Another post that went up on Thanksgiving Day itself spoke of being thankful of all that God had given them, and a post today shared a “throwback” to when the family celebrated their Thanksgiving dinner in Branson, Missouri.

 Jinger Duggar and Jeremy Vuolo continue to be “rebellious” insofar as they have not yet announced a pregnancy.
-It has been suspected that the pair may be using birth control, which Michelle Duggar has expressly stated that she does not believe in.
-The pair have been married for just over a year and have not yet announced they are expecting, which is very unusual, as most people in Jinger’s family announce a pregnancy three months or so after the wedding.
+It has been suspected that the pair may be using birth control, which Michelle Duggar has expressly stated she does not believe in.
+The pair has been married for just over a year and have not yet announced they are expecting, which is very unusual, as most people in Jinger’s family announce a pregnancy three months or so after the wedding.

 [Featured Image by Jeremy Vuolo/Instagram]